Fundraising: Donor relationship and cultivation

 Often called donor cultivation, relationship building is the foundation on which most fundraising takes place.
 Most fundraising development strategies divide donors into a series of categories based on the amount and frequency of donations.
 For instance, annual giving and recurring gifts represent the base of a fundraising pyramid.
 This would be followed by mid-level gifts, planned gifts, major gifts, and principal gifts.

 More sophisticated strategies use tools to overlay demographic and other market segmentation data against their database of donors in order to more precisely customize communication and more effectively target resources.
+In the United States, there are DataAxle's Apogee, Epsilon, Moore's SimioCloud, and Wiland.
 Research by Peter Maple in the UK shows that charities generally underinvest in good marketing research spending around a quarter of what an equivalent sized for profit company might spend.

 Donor relations and stewardship professionals support fundraisers by recognizing and thanking donors, and demonstrating the impact of their donations in a fashion that will cultivate future giving to nonprofit organizations.

 Recent research by Adrian Sargeant and the Association of Fundraising Professionals' Fundraising Effectiveness Project suggests the sector has a long way to go in improving the quality of donor relations.
 The sector generally loses 50–60% of its newly acquired donors between their first and second donations and one in three, year on year thereafter.
 The economics of regular or sustained giving are rather different, but even then organizations routinely lose 30% of their donors from one year to the next.